Canon 1D Mark IV vs Fujifilm X-Pro2

 One feature that is present on the 1D Mark IV, but is missing on the X-Pro2 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the X-Pro2 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the X-Pro2 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The X-Pro2 supports UHS-II cards on its first slot and UHS-I on its second one, while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Fujifilm X-Pro2